jean-noumena/education/docs/authorization.md

 ![Components involved](authorization-components.png)

 The primary components are:
-* BeeBoard API – Primary entrypoint for interacting with the system
+* API – Primary entrypoint for interacting with the system
-* NPL Protocols – Business logic for managing the BeeBoard templates and projects through permissions
+* NPL Protocols – Business logic for managing the templates and projects through permissions
 * Parties – Logical entities that call permissions

 All of this is supported by: